 In 1922, Quimby developed a numerical technique for partitioning needles into a linear array of point sources.
-With the help of this technique he generated away-and-along exposure rate tables (19-22) and in 1930s, Paterson and Parker published tables for calculation of dose distribution.
-The aim of the Patterson-Parker dosimetry system was to plan and deliver a uniform dose (±10%) the prescribed or stated from throughout the target volume.
+With the help of this technique he generated away-and-along exposure rate tables $^{(19\cdot22)}$ and in 1930s, Paterson and Parker published tables for calculation of dose distribution.
+The aim of the Patterson-Parker dosimetry system was to plan and deliver a uniform dose (±10% from the prescribed or stated dose) throughout the target volume.